WalsallSteve/PieMan/README.md

 I guess I used it as a bit of a learning platform – playing with both ES6 classes and graphic in a web browser.

-Is this written in the best way possible – hell no....
+Is this written in the best way possible... hell no

-Could the way I have done something be better – sure.
+Could the way I have done something be better... sure.

+Are their bugs in it... yes

 In the future I think I may change this to use typescript and make the classes compatible with IE?